shanghai financial district skyline at dusk , high angle view

 It began in 2013.
 The Robert P. Stiller School of Business sent 10 students to intern in Shanghai.
-Since then, more than 100 Stiller students have traveled to various countries in Asia for life-changing experiences that impact them academically, professionally, and personally.
+Since then, more than 100 Champlain students have traveled to various countries in Asia for life-changing experiences that impact them academically, professionally, and personally.

 It was all made possible courtesy of the Freeman Foundation Grant.

-Why is this significant to business students?
+Why is this relevant to college students?

 From tourist destinations to tech hubs, Asia is a robust continent with a myriad of cultures and experiences.
-Interning in one of these multinational urban environments allows Stiller students to take an active role in these vibrant, growing economies.
+Interning in one of these multinational urban environments allows Champlain students to take an active role in these vibrant, growing economies.

 An international internship in Asia offers professional development, real-world work experience, and the ability to gain a new cultural experience in a beautiful location.
 Intern in fields such as: